Skip to main content

 Youth should implement their service project between January and June.

-For reference only, you can see what will need to be reported at Community Pride - Final Report.
+As part of the report, you will need to download the Final Project Budget, fill it out, and upload it within the online submission form.
+For reference only, you can see what will need to be reported at Sample - Community Pride Final Report.
 No PDF submissions will be accepted.
-All submissions must be made through the Qualtrics link.

 All participants in the Top Five Projects will be invited to a recognition meal held during 4-H University.